Xyzhie-Dacanay/Xyzhie-Dacanay/README.md

 # 💫 About Me:
-Hi, I'm Xyzhie Dacanay, currently a 2nd-year BSIT student.
-I believe that programming is 10% writing code and 90% figuring out why it doesn’t work.
+I'm Xyzhie Dacanay, a 2nd-year BSIT student passionate about mobile app development.
+I focus on creating intuitive and responsive apps, aiming to blend design with functionality for seamless user experiences.

 ## 🌐 Socials: